braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/preview.md

 ### New asset uploader

 Upload campaign assets to the Braze Media Library using a simple drag-and-drop interface.

-This new workflow makes it easy to upload files and copy/paste their URLs directly into your HTML.
+You can either upload files individually or via ZIP and copy/paste their URLs or asset file names directly into your HTML.

-We've also added the ability to upload newly supported file types, including:
+We've also added the ability to upload the following supported file types:

 | File Type | File Extension|
 |:-------- |:------------|